 We also enjoy periodical rebates, promotions and other incentives and to some extent, favorable pricing terms from our suppliers due to our scale and record of timely payments to our suppliers.
+The terms of our other operating income are negotiated directly between us and our suppliers for mutual benefit.

+Certain other operating income, such as DC fees and target incentive fees, are largely correlated with our level of purchases.
+Furthermore, the pricing terms, rebates or promotions provided by our suppliers are influenced by our extensive network of outlets, greater outreach and faster roll-out times for new products as it provides our suppliers with an immediate platform to sell their products and in some instances are based on the sales performance of their products.
+For the FYE 2020, 2021 and 2022, we received incentives and fees representing 8.3%, 8.7% and 9.2% of our Group's total revenue and reflected an increase at a CAGR of 14.5% over the same period.

-For the FYE 2022, we received incentives and fees representing 9.2% of our Group's total revenue.
-Should we fail to secure similar rebates, promotions and other financial incentives and favorable pricing terms in the future, we might have to increase the selling prices of our goods and/or accept lower margins than currently enjoyed, which may impact our business and financial performance.
+Should we fail to secure similar rebates, promotions and other financial incentives and favorable pricing terms in the future for whatever reason, including in the event our suppliers face financial constraints or opt to utilise alternative channels for their marketing and promotional activities, or the expected mutual benefits as stated above do not materialise, we would have to increase the selling prices of our goods to ensure we remain profitable and/or accept lower margins than currently enjoyed if the selling prices of our goods remain the same, which may impact our business and financial performance.